Resources

 But won’t charging fees deter drivers from using your stations?
 No, the financial impact of EV charging fees on drivers is minimal.
 According to The Washington Post, “In all 50 states, it’s cheaper for the everyday American to fill up with electrons — and much cheaper in some regions such as the Pacific Northwest, with low electricity rates and high gas prices.”

 You can unlock additional benefits when you choose PowerFlex as your EV charging partner.
+We handle all aspects of the project, from design and permitting to installing EV charging stations and charging infrastructure.
+Plus, we have the technology to help you get the most from your system.
 Our adaptive energy management platform, PowerFlex X™, uses patented Adaptive Load Management® (ALM) algorithms to intelligently distribute EV charging load — avoiding peak demand fees from the utility.
 ALM also enables the installation of more charging stations per site without expensive infrastructure upgrades, resulting in up to 60% savings on implementation costs.
 Contact PowerFlex and one of our EV charging experts can help get you started.